exoplatform/web-conferencing/documentation/ARCHITECTURE.md

                   }
                 });
               });
-              // Resolve with our button - return jQuery object here, so it will be appended to Call Button UI in the Platform button.resolve($button);
+              // Resolve with our button - return DOM element here, so it will be appended to Call Button UI in the Platform button.resolve($button[0]);
             } else {
               // If not users compatible with My Connector IM type found, we reject, thus don't show the button for this context var msg = "No " + self.getTitle() + " users found for " + target.id;